brooocifer/airwolf3d-axiom/linaro/README.md

 Password: raspberry

 Something is still wrong - it'll connect to my home network, but not to astroprint.com.
 NTP doesn't look like it's working, the system thinks it's July 5, 2016

+This is part of the problem, the SSL handshake won't work with a certificate from 2024.

+sudo service astrobox stop

+sudo date --set='2024-01-05'

+sudo service astrobox start

+That fixed that problem.

+Next, the version of Astrobox that is installed is v0.9(2) - performed a check for an update, laterst version is 0.21(3).
+Do I dare update?
+Yes, I do.

+FAILED!